nsmryan/itscomputersciencetime.com/content/2021-11-22-Protoflight-Flight-Software.md

 The github README for protoflight gives an overview of the project, but the main idea is to develop a tiny system with the core concepts of a flight software system.
-This is partially an exploration of designs for me, partially an attempt to understand the core of such systems, and perhaps even a resource for others that are overwhelmed by such large systems as CFS.
+I wanted to explore this space while keeping things as small as possible.
 For a sense of scale- protoflight as a whole is likely to remain smaller then many single CFS apps, and at least an order of magnitude smaller then CFS itself, or even CFE (or really even just OSAL).

 I like the idea of this software as a model of a real system.
 One could study